 Skip to main content

-The Agent class is the main entry point for Thinkwell.
-It represents a connection to an AI agent (like Claude Code) and provides a fluent API for blending deterministic code with LLM-powered reasoning.
+The open() function is the main entry point for Thinkwell.
+It connects to an AI agent (like Claude Code) and returns an Agent instance with a fluent API for blending deterministic code with LLM-powered reasoning.

-Use Agent.connect() to establish a connection to an AI agent.
-The method accepts a command string that spawns the agent process.
+Use open() to establish a connection to an AI agent by name.

-Thinkwell provides pre-configured connector strings for popular AI agents:
+Thinkwell provides built-in support for popular AI agents:

 // Connect to Claude Code